syncfusion-content/maui-docs/MAUI/TimePicker/Customizations.md

 #### FontFamily

-FontFamily of the footer text can be customized by setting the [`SfDatePicker.FooterView`]() property.
+FontFamily of the footer text can be customized by setting the [`SfTimePicker.FooterView`]() property.

 {% tabs %}